aaditya29/Programming-And-DSA-Tutorials/3. Advanced C++/readme.md

 ```

 In this case, `file1.cpp` and `file2.cpp` each have their own static global variable `globalValue`, which are independent of each other.

+## Constructors in C++

+Constructors in C++ are special member functions of a class that are automatically called when an object of that class is instantiated.
+They are used to initialize objects, allocate resources, and perform any setup required for the object.

+Here’s a detailed overview of constructors in C++:

+### Key Features of Constructors

+1. **Same Name as Class:** Constructors have the same name as the class they belong to.
+2. **No Return Type:** Constructors do not have a return type, not even `void`.
+3. **Automatic Invocation:** Constructors are called automatically when an object is created.